charlesxucheng/aws-study-notes/vpc.md

 If your route table has multiple routes, we use the most specific route that matches the traffic (longest prefix match) to determine how to route the traffic.

+Each subnet can only be associated with one route table.

+Static routing rules are preferred over dynamically propogated rules (BGP), everything else being equal.

 **Propagation:** allows a virtual private gateway to automatically propagate routes to the route tables without the need to manually enter VPN routes.

 **The transit gateway** acts as a **Regional** virtual router for traffic flowing between its attachments, which can include **VPCs, VPN connections, AWS Direct Connect gateways, and transit gateway peering connections**.